Arthur Lawrence Hellyer Jr.: Radio career

 Following his military service, Hellyer enrolled in broadcasting classes in March 1946, at the Radio Institute of Chicago.
 He studied with experienced broadcasters and radio actors including Paul Barnes, Bob Cunningham and Ted Liss, and worked on studio projects with fellow students including future TV actor, Tom Bosley.

-Hellyer's professional broadcasting career began on New Year's Day 1947 at WKNA-AM, Charleston, West Virginia, hosting the first music program on this newly-licensed radio station's initial day of broadcasting.
-His early career (between 1947–1950) included hosting radio programs at WOWO-AM Fort Wayne, Indiana; WMRO-AM Aurora, Illinois; and WISN-AM, WMAW-AM and WMIL-AM, Milwaukee, Wisconsin, where he also reported news throughout the night of the Truman-Dewey election in 1948.
+Hellyer's professional broadcasting career began on New Year's Day 1947 at WKNA-AM, Charleston, West Virginia, hosting the first music program on this newly licensed radio station's initial day of broadcasting.
+His early career (between 1947 and 1950) included hosting radio programs at WOWO-AM Fort Wayne, Indiana; WMRO-AM Aurora, Illinois; and WISN-AM, WMAW-AM and WMIL-AM, Milwaukee, Wisconsin, where he also reported news throughout the night of the Truman-Dewey election in 1948.
 In Milwaukee he often broadcast live from "remote" local music venues, emceeing stage and ballroom performances with Patti Page, Liberace, Ken Griffin, Frankie Laine and other entertainers.

 Hellyer's break into a major market was in May 1950, when his daily postcards mailed to WCFL-AM Chicago's program director asking to "rescue" him from Milwaukee resulted in an unorthodox on-air live audition for 50,000 watt WCFL while broadcasting his show on air on WMIL-AM in Milwaukee.
 WCFL hired Hellyer, and by 1952 Hellyer was given the drive-time 6am – 10am radio slot where he was promoted as the "Morning Madcap."
 During this time Hellyer also freelanced with radio shows broadcasting on as many as seven different radio stations the same week, emceeing celebrity events, and generally advancing his career with radio and television commercial work as the regular voice of national sponsors.
 This included announcing live in-studio commercials on the CBS network show "What's My Line" in New York.